Infosound is a charity, registered across our editorial coverage area of England, Wales and Scotland. We are predominantly staffed by

 Greater London region, their support has since broadened to support our work across Great Britain.

 enabling the initial Infosound CD service, the professional services of a part-time audio producer

-So far this year, grants from nine trust funds have contributed to Infosound's general running costs
+During 2018, grants from eleven trust funds contributed to Infosound's general running costs and

 grateful to them all for their contributions towards resourcing the free Infosound information service.

-We fundraise independently and invite donations and grants from anyone who would like to support our work.
-If you would like to enquire
+We fundraise independently and invite donations and grants from anyone who would like to support our free public service.
+If you would

-about how to make a donation to Infosound, please email us at [email protected] or phone us on 03000 111 555.
-Or donations can
+like to enquire about how to make a donation to Infosound, please email us at [email protected] or phone us on 03000 111 555.
+Or